ckchuang-dev/ckchuang-dev/README.md

 ### Hi there, I'm CK Chuang 👋

-I'm a web developer from Taiwan, specializing in front-end development with expertise in TypeScript/React/Next.js, while also gaining some backend experiences.
+I'm a web developer from Taiwan, specializing in full-stack web applications.
+Proficient in frontend technologies, including JavaScript, TypeScript, React.js, and Next.js, with backend experience using Node.js and cloud infrastructure on AWS.

 #### ✨ About me